 While the most prominent characteristic of the sentencing systems used by the States is their wide diversity, there appears to be a reasonable consistency in the end results produced.
-The longest sentences accrue to those who have been convicted of the most severe crimes and to thuse senose prior criminal histories are most serious.
+The highest rates of imprisonment and the longest sentence accrue to those who have been convinced of the most severe crimes and to the spose prior criminal histories are most serious.
 Rates of incarceration and sentence lengths are comparable from State to State for similar crimes committed by persons with similar criminal records, when differences among the sentencing systems are taken into account with regard to the meaning of the sentence in determining how long the offender actually will be imprisoned.